mrnkr/promise-queue/README.md

 Observables can be cancelled.
 This implementation handles errors in the inner observable as a reason for cancellation.
 Once the PromiseQueue is forcefully terminated all reject functions in dispatch are called with the error that caused it.
 When the observable is completed only the isComplete flag gets updated to reflect it.

 Although I was not the one to come up with this logic I feel happy that I was able to understand it and offer a simpler implementation of it.
 Simpler and thanks to my unit tests possibly more robust.
 This is a really useful structure, really clever, hopefully you can get something out of it like I did!

+### Update 1.1.0

+I was having some trouble notifying when the observable was done, everything was functional but I could not get the notification.
+That's why I decided to make this adhere to the interface Iterators use and wrap what the promises resolve to in objects containing the value and a flag indicating whether the observable completed.